chinamike65/hugo-tuolesi/content/book3/book3en.md

 Being able to do things without fear of trouble and repetition is the heart of sailing.

-When serving the guru, use the nine attitudes to observe, compare and guide yourself, the merit will be great, the blessing will be great, and the progress will be faster.
+When serving the guru, use the nine attitudes to observe, compare and guide yourself, the merit will be great, the blessing will be great, and progress will be faster.

 73

-3. The merits of devotion and devotion There are three kinds of merits of devotion and devotion to the guru: natural blessing; spontaneous understanding; accelerated achievement.
+#### 3. The merits of piety and devotion

+There are three kinds of merits of piety and devotion to the guru: natural blessing; spontaneous understanding; accelerated achievement.

-(1) Naturally, if you are blessed with sincerity and sincerity to your guru, you will naturally receive the blessings of your guru and all the Buddhas and Tathagatas.
+(1) Naturally, if you are sincere and devoted to your guru, you will naturally receive the blessings of your guru and all the Buddhas and Tathagatas.

-Master Bodova has a book called "The Blue Treasure Book", which is the most famous work of the Kadam School.
+Master Potowa has a book called "The Blue Treasure Book", which is the most famous work of the Kadam School.

 The "Blue Treasure Book" says:

-The strength of the guru's blessing is not the guru's own.
+The extent of the guru's blessing is not the guru's own.

 What is the size of the Guru's blessing?

-It mainly depends on the sincerity of the disciple.
+It mainly depends on the devotion of the disciple.

-If the sincerity of the disciple is very great, the blessing of the guru will be very great, and the blessing of the Buddhas and Tathagatas will be very great.
+If the devotion of the disciple is very great, the blessing of the guru will be very great, and the blessing of the Buddhas and Tathagatas will be very great.

-If the sincerity of the disciple is not enough, he will not be able to receive the blessing of the master.
+If the devotion of the disciple is not enough, he will not be able to receive the blessing of the master.
 Even if the master is the incarnation of Manjushri Bodhisattva or Avalokitesvara Bodhisattva, it is useless, and it is useless for Buddha Shakyamuni to speak the scriptures personally.

-The greater the sincerity, the greater the blessing.
+The greater the devotion, the greater the blessing.

 The Five Kagyu Laws also say:

-On the four-body snow-capped mountain of the master, if the sunshine of faith does not shine,
+On the four-body snow-capped mountain of the master, if the sunshine of devotion does not shine,

-The nectar of blessings will not flow out, and you should make more efforts in faith and vows.
+The nectar of blessings will not flow out, and you should make more efforts in devotion and vows.

-It shows that the strength of the disciple's blessing from the guru depends entirely on the strength of the disciple's belief and vows, that is, the strength of devotion to the guru and the strength of the will to pray for the guru's blessing.
+It shows that the strength of the disciple's blessing from the guru depends entirely on the strength of the disciple's devotion and vows, that is, the strength of devotion to the guru and the strength of the will to pray for the guru's blessing.

-(2) Self-generated comprehension
+(2) Self-awareness

+1. With a devout teacher, faith gives birth to understanding

-A devout and reverent teacher, you must comprehend the real truth because of faith, understanding, and understanding is not enough.
-Only when you understand it can it really work.
+The real truth must be comprehended, but understanding it is not enough.
+Only after understanding it can it really work.

 Knowing and realizing are different.
-Knowing that you only gained the wisdom of hearing, realizing that you have obtained the wisdom of thinking, and realizing that you have obtained the wisdom of cultivation.
+With knowing you only gained the wisdom of hearing, with realizing you have obtained the wisdom of thinking, and with real understanding you have obtained the wisdom of experience.

-For example, we all know the suffering of the six realms of reincarnation, and we understand the impermanence of life, but we still have a lot of troubles in our hearts, why?
+For example, we all know the suffering of the six realms of rebirth, and we understand the impermanence of life, but we still have a lot of troubles in our hearts, why?

-Because I only understand those truths on the surface, but I haven't deeply realized and experienced them in my heart.
+Because we only understand those truths on the surface, but we haven't deeply realized and experienced them in our heart.

-For another example, if we realize the suffering of becoming one of the three sufferings, we can truly feel the suffering of being without support, and realize that apart from Buddhas and Bodhisattvas, everything else is unreliable.
+For another example, if we realize the suffering of change within the three types of sufferings, we can truly feel the suffering of being without support, and realize that apart from Buddhas and Bodhisattvas, everything else is unreliable.

-At this time, if someone does something against their will, they will not be troubled or suffer, but they will realize that people and things in the world are like this, and they are inherently unreliable, so why bother.
+At this time, if someone does something against their own will, you will not be troubled or suffer, but you will realize that people and things in the world are like this, and they are inherently unreliable, so why bother?

 In this way, you can truly let go of your worries.

-With devotion and devotion to the guru, your understanding will naturally increase, and you will realize many truths, until you realize that there is no ego in human beings and emptiness.
+With piety and devotion to the guru, your understanding will naturally increase, and you will realize many truths, until you realize emptiness of inherent self in human beings.

-In addition, if the disciple's sincerity is great, and the confidence in the master is high, understanding will naturally arise, and understanding will be enhanced.
+In addition, if the disciple's devotion is great, and the confidence in the master is high, understanding will naturally arise, and understanding will be enhanced.

 The Kagyu Master Guocangwa has achieved very high achievements.
 He said:

-High faith and aspiration, high comprehension, medium faith and aspiration, medium comprehension,
+High faith and aspiration, brings high comprehension, medium faith and aspiration, brings medium comprehension,

-The power of faith is low and the understanding is low.
+If the power of faith is low, understanding will be low.

 Correct faith is very important.

 If you have high faith and aspiration, your comprehension will naturally improve.
 In the end, your comprehension will be very high, you will realize a lot of truth, and you will eliminate a lot of troubles.

-For example, a water glass, once you realize its true nature, will not have the trouble of breaking the water glass, and will not be attached to it.
+For example, a water glass, once you realize its true nature, you will not be trouble by the water glass breaking, and will not be attached to it.

-Master Wensaba is an important patriarch of Gelug's teaching method.
-Like Venerable Milarepa, he has attained the perfect status of Double Luck Vajra Holder and attained the Vajra body of immortality, but he is not like Milarepa.
-Ba has been practicing asceticism for a long time, but he has achieved success very easily.
+Master Gyalwa Wensapa (1505–66) was an important patriarch of the Gelugpa school.
+He achieved enlightenment in one brief lifetime like the famous yogi Milarepa.
+Unlike Milarepa, Gyalwa Wensapa achieved enlightenment without having to endure such hardship.

-Master Winsaba said:
+Master Wensapa said:

-The high and low levels of enlightenment and enlightenment depend entirely on the power of meditation, faith, and aspiration.
+The high and low levels of enlightenment and awakening depend entirely on the power of meditation, faith, and aspiration.

 76

-This is the experience of Master Wensaba, which shows that the key to the master's achievement is that through meditation on the power of faith and aspiration to the master, the understanding is improved, and the achievement is achieved.
+This is the experience of Master Wensapa, which shows that the key to the master's achievement is that through meditation on the power of faith and aspiration to the master, the understanding is improved, and the achievement is achieved.

 The Seventh Dalai Lama also said:

-To promote the realization of achievement, the guru's blessing is the most powerful, which in turn relies on the power of faith and vow, because prayers must be made sincerely.
+To promote the realization of achievement, the guru's blessing is the most powerful,

+This in turn relies on the power of faith and vow, because prayers must be made sincerely.

 In a word, the greater the faith in the guru, the greater the blessing; the greater the blessing, the greater the understanding; the greater the understanding, the greater the achievement.

 Therefore, the power of faith and aspiration triggered by devotion to the guru is the secret to generating enlightenment.
 If the power of faith and aspiration reaches a certain level, it will naturally induce a sense of enlightenment.

-The power of faith and vows is high, and Nagarjuna Bodhisattva has five disciples, one of whom is named Longbodhi, who has great faith and vows to Nagarjuna Bodhisattva.
+##### 2. If the power of faith and aspiration is high，there is merit of understanding

+Nagarjuna Bodhisattva had five disciples, one of whom was named Longbodhi, who has great faith in Nagarjuna Bodhisattva.

 Once, Nagarjuna Bodhisattva was tired and spit out some saliva.
-He immediately took it with his hands and ate it as the nectar blessed by the Bodhisattva.
+Longbodhi immediately took it with his hands and ate it as the nectar blessed by the Bodhisattva.
 His comprehension improved immediately, and he realized emptiness the next day.

-This is the behavior of a person with a very strong faith and will.
+This is the behavior of a person with a very strong faith and pure motive.
 If the faith and will is not at this level, it is useless to do so.

 77

-Once, Naropa was walking with his master Tilopa, and Tilopa brought Naropa to a tomb, and there was a dead body in the tomb, and Tilopa brought the rotten head of the corpse, Put it in a kabbalah, hand it to Naropa and say, "If you have enough faith in me, you can eat it, and if you don't have enough faith, don't eat it."
+Once, Naropa was walking with his master Tilopa, and Tilopa brought Naropa to a tomb, and there was a dead body in the tomb, and Tilopa brought the rotten head of the corpse, put it in a skull-cap, handed it to Naropa and said, "If you have enough faith in me, you can eat it, and if you don't have enough faith, don't eat it."

-Master Naropa's faith and sincerity in Master Tilopa was very great, so he ate it and achieved it in his lifetime.
+Master Naropa's faith and devotion to  Master Tilopa was very great, so he ate it and achieved enlightenment in his lifetime.

-There are some Buddhists in Tibet who take back the water that the master used to wash his feet and face, and use it to wash his face and bathe, hoping to get the blessing of the master.
+There are some Buddhists in Tibet who take away the water that the master used to wash his feet and face, and use it to wash their own face and bathe, hoping to get the blessing of the master.

-It is not impossible to do this, but it depends on whether the devotion, faith and aspiration to the guru are enough.
-If it is not enough, it will not work.
-If it is enough, using these things can improve the understanding.
+It is not impossible to do this, but it depends on whether the devotion, faith and aspiration to the guru are strong enough.
+If it is not strong enough, it will not work.
+If it is strong enough, these things can improve the understanding.

-(3) Accelerated achievement Respecting the guru with devotion will accelerate achievement, and achievement will be quick.
+(3) Accelerated achievement

+Respecting the guru with devotion will accelerate achievement, and achievement will come sooner.

 Master Tilopa said:

+---

 That is, the body achieves the vajra practice,

-The ultimate way is the way of teachers,
+The ultimate way is the way of the gurus,

-The highest faith teacher.
+The highest faith in the gurur.

 By honoring the guru with the highest faith, the achievement will continue to improve.

+---

 The supreme belief is to see the guru as a real Buddha, a living Buddha.

-When one's belief is raised to this level, one can get the blessings of both big and quick, and it will be accomplished very quickly.
+When one's belief is raised to this level, one can get great blessings quickly, and it will be accomplished very quickly.

-Even just visualizing the guru without practicing the Dharma can be accomplished.
+Even just visualizing the guru without practicing the Dharma can bring success.

-Master Yanggongpa, a very accomplished guru of the Kagyu school, said:
+Master Yanggongpa (Gyalwa Yungtonpa), a very accomplished guru of the Kagyu school, said:

+---

 The master does not teach a single sentence of the Dharma,

 the disciple does not meditate once,

 and once he becomes a Buddha,

 he believes in the master's path.

+---

-That is to say, when the sincerity of the disciple is so great that he can see that the teacher is a real Buddha, a living Buddha, even if he does not meditate or recite sutras, he will achieve success.
+That is to say, when the devotion of the disciple is so great that he can see that the teacher is a real Buddha, a living Buddha, even if he does not meditate or recite sutras, he will achieve success.

 Guru is Buddha!